Should I Shave Against the Grain?

 6. Care for Your Skin Post-Shave

 Even if you follow all the steps to the letter, you may experience a little redness with a close shave.
 So, it’s important to always care for your skin both before and after you shave.
 When you’ve finished, rinse with cold water and pat your skin dry with a soft towel.
-Then apply a post-shave balm or moisturiser.
+Then apply an aftershave balm or moisturiser.
 By doing this, you’ll effectively soothe and hydrate your skin.